Accident

 NO OFFICIAL CAUSE OF DEATH STATEMENT

-upon their oaths do say that the deceased came to his death by accidental drowning while in swimming
+upon their oaths do say that the negro man Abram came to his death from being accidentally drowned in the savanah river

-upon their oaths do say that the deceased came to his death from the accidental discharge of a gun in the hands of Zack Gupple
+upon their oaths do Say that the Said Charley Washington Came to his death by the accidental discharge of a pistol ball from the hands of James Bobo[?]

 Wilson Campbell December 26, 1880 at Henry Sorrels, Chesterfield County, SC